DevScholar/rust-for-js-devs/src/testing/index.md

 ## Test organization

-.NET solutions use separate projects to host test code, irrespective of the test framework being used (xUnit, NUnit, MSTest, etc.) and the type of tests (unit or integration) being wirtten.
+JavaScript solutions use separate projects to host test code, irrespective of the test framework being used (Jest, Mocha, etc.) and the type of tests (unit or integration) being written.
 The test code therefore lives in a separate assembly than the application or library code being tested.
 In Rust, it is a lot more conventional for _unit tests_ to be found in a separate test sub-module (conventionally) named `tests`, but which is placed in same _source